-Zenith and Resverlogix have several directors in common, and thus are considered related parties.
-The Company provides management and administrative servies to Zenith.
-During the three months ended March 31, 2024, the Company provided an aggregate of \$0.21 million (2023 - \$0.14 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.
+Zenith and Resverlogix have several directors and officers in common, and thus are considered related parties.
+The Company provides management and administrative services to Zenith.
+During the three months ended March 31, 2025, the Company provided an aggregate of \$0.19 million (2024 - \$0.21 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.
+Zenith owes the Company \$0.4 million (December 31, 2024 - \$0.2 million); this balance is unsecured, payable on demand and non-interest bearing.

-In addition, Zenith has advanced capital to Resverlogix, and may continue to advance capital to the Company in the future.
+In addition, Zenith has advanced capital to Resverlogix and may continue to advance capital to the Company in the future.
 Zenith's advances are aimed at preserving and growing the value of the Company, in which Zenith has an economic interest in the form of Resverlogix royalty preferred shares (the value of which is largely determined by the Company's clinical development program).
 This arrangement provides us with non-dilutive financing, under terms that both parties consider favorable.
 The proceeds of Zenith's advances may be applied to general business, operating, and clinical development costs.
-During the three months ended March 31, 2024, Zenith advanced the Company \$2.0 million.
-As at March 31, 2024, we owe Zenith a net \$4.9 million (December 31, 2023 - \$3.1 mllion).
-We have issued promissory notes to Zenith totaling \$5.2 million at March 31, 2024 (December 31, 2023 - \$3.2 million); the promissory notes bear interest at 12% per annum (which interest started accruing January 1, 2024), are payable within four months of demand and are unsecured.
-Zenith owes the Company \$0.3 million (December 31, 2023 - \$0.05 million); this balance is unsecured, payable on demand and non-interest bearing.
+During the three months ended March 31, 2025, Zenith advanced the Company \$1.1 million.
+We have issued promissory notes to Zenith totaling \$8.6 million at March 31, 2025 (December 31, 2024 - \$7.5 million); the promissory notes bear interest at 12% per annum, are payable within four months of demand and are unsecured.